-Amazing Customer Service I don’t know very many people who enjoy waiting on anything.
+Deliver Value for Amazing Customer Experience I don’t know very many people who enjoy waiting on anything.
 It’s not that everyone is impatient.
 It’s just frustrating to have to waste time standing in line, being put on hold, or waiting for a response from anyone.
-How about showing up on time for lunch with a friend, only to […]
+How about showing up on time for lunch with a […]

 I don’t know very many people who enjoy waiting on anything.
 It’s not that everyone is impatient.
 It’s just frustrating to have to waste time standing in line, being put on hold, or waiting for a response from anyone.
 How about showing up on time for lunch with a friend, only to have that friend show up twenty minutes late?
 You may cut a friend some slack, but you will surely be upset or angry with the company that makes you wait an extra twenty minutes.

-Not long ago I was forced to stay in a hotel because my flight was canceled due to bad weather.
+Not long ago, I was forced to stay in a hotel because my flight was canceled due to bad weather.
 I showed up late in the evening and couldn’t believe how long the line was to check into the hotel.
 Their excuse was that they didn’t expect the hotel to be so busy.
-Yet, according to the reservations person I talked with earlier that day, the hotel was just about sold out sold out of rooms.
+Yet, according to the reservations person I talked with earlier that day, the hotel was just about sold out of rooms.
 How could they not have known?
 I blame a manager for making a bad staffing decision.
-That moment eroded the hotel’s guest focused brand and image that they worked so hard to create through advertising and marketing.
+That moment eroded the hotel’s guest-focused brand and image that they had worked so hard to create through advertising and marketing.

 Amazon.com gets it.
 Once you understand their system, you can find what you want and check out with “one click.”
 Their Amazon Prime Membership, for which customers pay an annual fee, offers free two-day shipping on most purchases.
 It’s all about speed and convenience.
 Their customers love it, and are willing to pay for it.